MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-create-hold-notification.md

 ### Reminders

-After you have sent a hold notification, you can follow up with unresponsive custodians by defining a reminder workflow.
+After you've sent a hold notification, you can follow up with unresponsive custodians by defining a reminder workflow.

 To schedule reminders: